 Please describe why someone applying to graduate school who is interested in a female-friendly department should choose your department.

 The Physics Department encourages and supports the advancement of women in physics.
+We are dedicated to success for all of our students and support them in their efforts.
 Many women have taken leadership roles at CSU.
-We are proud to have a female dean for the college of Natural Sciences, Dr. Jan L. Nerger.
-CSU has a female graduate student in the Physics Department and serves as the Graduate Student Council President.
-She also is one of the mentors for the Women in Physics group at CSU.
-The Women in Physics undergraduate group is mentored by female graduate students who meet weekly; the group also has male members.
+We are proud to have a female dean for the college of Natural Sciences, Dean Jan L. Nerger and President of the University, President Joyce McConnell.
+The Women in Physics student group is active and includes involvement with graduate students.
 In addition to providing a forum for women's needs in the context of getting a BS in Physics, the group is also involved in community service.
-The Women in Physics faculty mentor is a female faculty member in the Department of Physics.
-In our ongoing effort to support female students, the Physics Department is a 2013 sponsor for Rocky Mountain Region Conference for Undergraduate Women in Physics.
 We continue to strive for ways to welcome, support, and enhance the professional development of women in physics and all groups that are underrepresented in physics.

 Please include the name of faculty or staff member and an email they can be reached at for further questions.